rmichon/multiKeyboard/doc/README.md

 * `Keyboard N - Scale = 2`: Major scale, note names are not displayed
 * `Keyboard N - Scale = 3`: Harmonic minor scale, note names are not displayed

 This is a keyboard-specific parameter.
-For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Scale` and the `Keyboard 1 - Lowest Scale` keys.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface that can be configured independently with the `Keyboard 0 - Scale` and the `Keyboard 1 - Lowest Scale` keys.

 ---